 The second aspect of the exploration phase is to explore cloud data migration tools.
-This is because it’s only through a proper migration tool that it becomes easy to migrate high-volume business/enterprise data that includes sensitive information.
+This is because it is only through a proper migration tool that it becomes easy to migrate high-volume business/enterprise data that includes sensitive information.

-If your company has a large amount of data to migrate from Box to Microsoft 365, it’s important to choose a migration tool that has the infrastructural capability and the bandwidth to handle enterprise-level data migration.
+Suppose your company has a large amount of data to migrate from Box to Microsoft 365, it is important to choose a migration tool that has the infrastructural capability and the bandwidth to handle enterprise-level data migration.

 Non-invasive access to company data is another feature to look for in a data migration tool.
 A data migration tool, such as CloudFuze, that uses privacy-friendly data access protocols such as REST API and OAuth makes the perfect fit.

 IT teams must use a migration tool that has the capability to transfer all the critical features associated with the user data.
 These features include:

 - Shared links

 - External shares